krawaller/algol5/modules/content/material/games/gowiththefloe/about.md

+Go with the Floe was invented in 2014 by Philip Leduc, the mastermind behind {GAME:id=murusgallicus} and {GAME:id=momentum} among others.

+{PIC:name=gowiththefloe.jpg,cred=Photo by Nestor Games,credurl=https://nestorgames.com/#gowiththefloe_detail,title=The Nestor Games edition}

-Go with the floe!
-Can the seals escape the polar bears?.
-More yabber about the game to come!
+In Go with the Floe, seals try to avoid being eaten by the polar bears.
+The ever-shrinking ice floe makes sure that the endgame never takes too long to happen!